andrew-wairegi-school/core-week7-IP/README.md

 ### By: Andrew Wairegi

 ## Description
-To analyse the Mchezopesa ltd dataset that we have been given that has been created by FIFA.
-This will allow me to to create a model,that the Mchezopesa ltd company can use to predict wins/looses in a match.
-However, the dataset also has data on draws.
-So it will allow me to create a model that can also predict draws.
-This is the purpose of the notebook.
+To analyse house pricing data.
+To be able to find the main predictors of house prices.
+As well as create a model that will allow me, to predict house prices.
+Given features, from new houses.
+This will allow the Hass Consulting company.
+To determine house prices for their houses.
+As well as evaluate the prices of othwr house sellers.
+Without a physical house realtor.
+This will allow them to do their business quickly.
+As well as with lower prices.
+As not many house realtors would have to be employed in their company.

 ## Setup/installation instructions
 1. Find a local folder on your computer
-2. Setup your folder as an empty repository (using git init)
+2. Setup it up as a empty repository (using git init)
-3. Clone the remote repository here, into your local folder (using git clone https://...)
+3. Clone this repository there, into the local folder (git clone https://...)
 4. Upload the collaboratory notebook to google drive
 5. Open it online
-6. Upload the data files in your repository to the google collab, in the file upload section
+6. Upload the data files to the google collab (in the file upload section)
 7. Run the notebook

 ## Known Bugs
-There are no known problems/issues
+There are no known issues

 ## Technologies Used
 1. Python - The programming language